-EDP Drug & Alcohol Services (EDP) are passionate about supporting individuals who face complex issues, including substance misuse, mental ill health, and other harmful, addictive and offending behaviour, to improve their health, wellbeing and employability.
+EDP Drug & Alcohol Services (EDP) are passionate about supporting individuals who face complex issues, including substance misuse, mental ill health, and other harmful, addictive and offending behaviours, to improve their health, wellbeing and employability.
 We work primarily in the South West, providing services across Devon and Dorset, in the community and within prisons.
-We offer a number of dynamic and innovative initiatives which work alongside people to improve their wellbeing, social connections and employability, including:
+We offer dynamic and innovative initiatives including:

 - Services in the community and in prisons that support people who wish to address their drug and alcohol use, as well as their families and concerned others;